njcuk9999/points-in-polygons/README.md

                         where:

                         polygon_in = [True, False, ..., True]

+    :param include_holes: bool, whether we count polygons that lie inside (i.e. have polygons_in[i][j] = True) as holes and thus points inside these polygons are not counted as inside the polygons

-    :return insideany: array of bools for, mask True where xarr[i] and yarr[i] are inside the polygon
+    :return ms: list of arrays (length of polygons), each array is an array of bools for, a mask  True where xarr[i] and yarr[i] are inside the polygon

 ### Example of use